This post may contain affiliate links

 - Columbia is known for their 3 in 1 interchange jackets.
 They are perfect if you’re looking for one piece that will be useful throughout a few different seasons.
 They’re also great for when you’re outside working up a sweat and needing to shed a layer!

 This is your other investment piece.
 If your feet are cold, the rest of your body won’t matter.
 Minnesotans adopt an entirely other mentality when it comes to “fashion” and feet in the winter!
 It is perfectly acceptable to tromp into a formal event dressed to the nines and sporting your winter boots.
 In fact, expect the coat closet to be full of them as women switch to heels upon arrival!
 There are many choices here, but important considerations are how much of the boot is waterproof, weight and the height of the boot itself.
 It is not uncommon to encounter snow in a parking lot that comes up to your knees so take that into consideration when making this purchase.
-If you plan to get outdoors for winter walking you will want a warm, fully waterproof, and lighter weight boot.
+If you plan to get outdoors for winter walking you will want a warm, fully waterproof, and lighter-weight boot.

 - Many Rochester Mom contributors listed Sorel boots as a must have.
 They have many styles to choose from.
-One contibutor stated “For me, it will always be a pair of Sorels for dealing with snow.”
+One contributor stated “For me, it will always be a pair of Sorels for dealing with snow.”

 - Big snow boots are a must, but you may want to go for a lighterweight waterproof boot for everyday wear.
 Rochester Mom founder, Becky, likes these Kodiak boots to run daily errands.
 Parking lots can get quite wet and slushy, so she uses these to keep her feet dry when out and about!
+Another great option is water resistant chelsea boots with a lug sole.

 - Columbia is a household name for Minnesotans, so it’s easy to believe Rochester Mom contributor, Sara, would find the Columbia Omni-heat water proof boots taking center stage in her winter wardrobe!

-- If you’re a mom, you know easy on and easy off is best when doing school drop offs and pick ups.
+- If you’re a mom, you know easy-on and easy-off is best when doing school drop offs and pick ups.
 That’s why Rochester Mom contributor, Molly, tends to grab these Chookas every day!

 Just like the rest of your body, layers on your feet are also important.
 Wool socks in a variety of weights will get you through most of the season.
 The add warmth, wick away moisture, and come in a variety of colors, styles, and weights.

 - When Rochester Mom contributors were polled, Smartwool socks came out on top!
 Wool in general is what you need to keep warm, but Smartwool does a great job with a variety of styles to go with whatever outfit you choose for the day!
+Wool socks can get pricey, but they last for years so you know you’ll be making a good investment.

 - Nothing screams Minnesota like a pair of wool lumberjack socks with canoe paddles on them!
 Sota will help you find cute (and warm) MN gear!